 The Radiation Detection System Replay Tool and Radiation Recognition Algorithm improvement were developed during the CRADA Project.

 The Replay Tool is a stand-alone version of the algorithms employed in the radiation detection system to generate alarm decisions and indicators.
 Its primary function is to reproduce the algorithm that is used in a Radiation Detection system as closely as possible.

 The Radiation Recognition Algorithm is an algorithm used to detect, identify, or categorize radiation signatures in input data, including Radionuclide Identification from a radionuclide library.

-The Replay Tool System can work with the data acquired with instruments supporting Pico Envirotec’s binary data format or any data in a format of ANSI N42.42 requirements.
+The Replay Tool system can work with the data acquired with instruments supporting NUVIA Dynamics’ (Pico Envirotec’s) binary data format or any data in a format meeting ANSI N42.42 requirements.
 It can handle more than 5000 files providing resulting output data in ANSI N42.42 format.

-The Replay Tool system can be from now on supplied with any of Pico Envirotec‘s systems for Radiation Detection and Monitoring that are offered for a wide range of customers in Homeland Security (HLS), Emergency First Response (EFR, HAZMAT), CBRNe, Border Control and other Law Enforcement and Environment Control industry sectors.
+The Replay Tool System was tested by DNDO specialists and can be supplied with any of NUVIA Dynamics’ systems for Radiation Detection and Monitoring which are offered for a wide range of customers in Homeland Security (HLS), Emergency First Response (EFR, HAZMAT), CBRNe, Border Control and other Law Enforcement and Environment Control industry sectors.